All the details for the communications category.

 You can also add email addresses to CC and BCC fields.

 If you're using attributes to set any email address field, the

 attribute you provide must contain either a valid email address or the

 attribute must be of type Person

 guide for a basic example of emailing a group using workflows.

 If the Send To Email Addresses is a group or security

 role, you have the option of limiting the recipients of the email based on the group role attribute in the Send to Group Role field.

-In version 8, you have the option of including up to three attachments.
-First upload the file as
+You also have the option of including up to three attachments.
+First, upload the file as

 a File type attribute, then select the workflow attribute that contains the file from the